Where to see Bluebells by bus and trainaround the UK

 3. Beane Valley, Hertfordshire

 Banks of white-star-flowered wild garlic are a seasonal feature of the lovely Beane Valley, just north of Hertford.
-A five-mile linear walk to the next station, Watton-at-Stone is a top springtime walk – and there’s definitely no need to drive there!
+A five-mile linear walk to the next station, Watton-at-Stone, is a top springtime walk – and there’s definitely no need to drive there!

 - Keep going, near the river, until you reach the landscaped grounds of Heath Mount school.
 Where three arrows point right, turn left (don’t worry – another way-mark soon shows you’re on a public path).

-- Cross the old bridge, follow the path under the A119 and right into Watton at Stone.
-(Did you know: Rupert Grint, who played Ron Weasley in the Harry Potter films grew up in Watton at Stone and went to school in Hertford?)
+- Cross the old bridge, follow the path under the A119 and right into Watton-at-Stone.
+(Did you know: Rupert Grint, who played Ron Weasley in the Harry Potter films, grew up in Watton-at-Stone and went to school in Hertford?)

 - Reaching the pretty High Street, you’ll pass the Bull and George and Dragon pubs.